havard/node-openid/README.md

 The `openid` module includes default implementations for these functions using a simple object to store the associations in-memory.

+## Caching discovered information

+The verification of a positive assertion (i.e. an authenticated user) can be sped up significantly by avoiding the need for additional provider discoveries when possible.
+In order to achieve, this speed-up, node-openid needs to cache its discovered providers.
+You can mix-in two functions to override the default cache, which is an in-memory cache utilizing a simple object store:

+  - `saveDiscoveredInformation(provider, callback)` is used when saving a discovered provider.
+The `provider.claimedIdentifier` attribute is the key for this object, and will be used for lookup later, when attempting to reuse this discovered information through `loadDiscoveredInformation`.
+The following behavior is required:

+    - When saving fails for some reason, `callback(error)` is called with `error` being an error string specifying what failed.
+    - When saving succeeds, `callback(null)` is called.

+  - `loadDiscoveredInformation(claimedIdentifier, callback)` is used to load any previously discovered information about the provider for a claimed identifier.
+The following behavior is required:

+      - When no provider is found for the claimed identifier, `callback(null, null)` is called (i.e. it is not an error to not have any data to return).
+      - When loading fails for some reason, `callback(error, null)` is called with `error` being an error string specifying why loading failed.
+      - When loading succeeds, `callback(null, provider)` is called with the exact provider object that was previously stored using `saveDiscoveredInformation`.

 ## License